Welcome To Our

 ORDER OFFICIAL MERCHANDISE

-This is an exciting time for dancers at Greater York Dance.
+This is an exciting time for dancers at Greater York Dance, voted York County’s Best Dance School year after year!
 It is the time when hundreds of students of all ages join our dance programs and another school year unfolds.
 We are fortunate to have the best faculty engaged in teaching and inspiring students of all ages, levels and aspirations.
 The combination of music and movement allows students to express themselves and to study a broad range of styles with a solid foundation in Ballet (ABT® National Training Curriculum).

 Our Main Educational Goal Is To Provide Inspiration And Education To Our Students In An Environment Of Health.
 We Are Fortunate To Have The Physicians Of Wellspan Ortho To Watch Over And Guide Our Dancers.